2016 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2016 Presidential Dollar Value Guides

 Each of these 2016 Presidential Dollars has its own unique characteristics and value considerations.
-While all three were issued in the same year, their individual mintage numbers, error frequencies, and collector demand vary.
-The Reagan dollar, being the final release of the entire Presidential Dollar program, holds special significance for collectors seeking to complete their sets.
+While all three were issued in the same year, their individual mintage numbers, error frequencies, and collector demand vary significantly.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List

-The 2016 Richard M. Nixon Presidential Dollar holds a unique position as the opening release of the series’ final year, honoring the 37th president who served from 1969 to 1974.
-This coin was struck exclusively for collectors in limited quantities across three mint locations: Philadelphia (P), Denver (D), and San Francisco (S), with the San Francisco proof version having a relatively modest mintage of approximately 1.2 million coins.
+The 2016 Richard M. Nixon Presidential Dollar is the opening release of the series’ final year, honoring the 37th president—the first and only U.S. president to resign from office, who served from January 1969 to August 1974 and passed away in April 1994.
+This coin was struck exclusively for collectors across three mint locations: Philadelphia (P), Denver (D), and San Francisco (S) for proof versions.

 2016-P Richard M. Nixon Presidential Dollar Price/Grade Chart